 Point Type Select 'Channel' or 'Math' for configuration.
 The 'Configure' key must be operated before changing from 'Channel' to 'Math' or vice-versa, as only the configuration for the currently displayed Point Type (i.e. Channel or Math) is saved to the Input table.
-Process Value Select to include Process Value Point Status Select to include Point Status (not supported for channels 76 to 100) Span High Select to include Span High (not supported for channels 76 to 100) Span Low Select to include Span Low (not supported for channels 76 to 100) Decimal Places Select to include the points' decimal places values (not supported for chans.
+Process Value Select to include Process Value Process Value IEEE Lo Select to include Process Value IEEE Low (32Bit Float access) Process Value IEEE Hi Select to include Process Value IEEE Hi (32Bit Float access) Point Status Select to include Point Status (not supported for channels 76 to 100) Span High Select to include Span High (not supported for channels 76 to 100) Span High IEEE Lo Select to include Span High IEEE Low (32Bit Float access) (not supported for chan- nels 76 to 100) Span High IEEE Hi Select to include Span High IEEE Hi (32Bit Float access) (not supported for channels 76 to 100) Span Low Select to include Span Low (not supported for channels 76 to 100) Span Low IEEE Lo Select to include Span Low IEEE Low (32Bit Float access) (not supported for channels 76 to 100) Span Low IEEE Hi Select to include Span Low IEEE Hi (32Bit Float access) (not supported for channels 76 to 100) Decimal Places Select to include the points' decimal places values (not supported for channels.
 76 to 100) Start New Table If ticked (default), the existing list is deleted and replaced by the Wizard items when 'configure' is operated.
 If not ticked, the selected items are appended to the existing table, using any empty spaces.
 If there are no spaces, the new entries are ignored.
 If there are insufficient spaces, the available spaces are filled using lowest channel numbers first, and any overflow is lost.
 From point Enter the number of the first point of the required point range.
 This value must be lower than the 'To point' value.
-To point Enter the number of the final point of the required point range.
-This value must be higher than the 'From point' value.
-Notes: et represe is the same for all parameters calested, and the points are contiguous.
-In
+To point Enter the number of the final point of the required point range This value must be higher than the 'From point' value

-The point range is the same for all parameters selected, and the points are contiguous.
+1. The point range is the same for all parameters selected, and the points are contiguous.
 In order to select non-contiguous points, or to enter different ranges for different point types, it is necessary to configure each required range separately and operate the 'Configure' key after each range, ensuring that the 'Start New Table' selection is not ticked.